yzyray/lizzieyzy/README.md

 `Board Synchronization`: [Repository](https://github.com/yzyray/readboard) Two mode: foreground(board can't be moved or covered)/backgorund,optimize for FoxWQ、TYGEM、SINA platform allow sync by click a button,when sync from other platform or a picture or a movie you need select the rigon contains the board,support automatically carry moves for both sides,developed by C#,so only support windows.

-`Board Synchronization`: [Repository](https://github.com/yzyray/readboard_Boofcv)Foreground only,need select the rigon contains the board,support automatically carry moves for both sides.
+`Board Synchronization`: [Repository](https://github.com/yzyray/readboard_Boofcv) Foreground only,need select the rigon contains the board,support automatically carry moves for both sides.

 `Engine Game`: Allow a game or multiple games bettween two engines,can use some sgfs as opening books,support various commands:`lz-analyze`,`kata-analyze`,`genmove` to get moves,multiple games will collect some statistics: elo,stdev interval and etc.